thenumbernine/zeta-lua/zeta/README.txt

 		- touch & go? only certain walls?
 		- lifting objects / upgrade for heavier?

-materials found on their own:
+craft materials, found on their own:
 	emerald
 	ruby
 	sapphire